+We presented the first adaptive, hybrid and full semantic service profile (IOPE) matchmaker iSeM.
+As a continuation of our previous work on semantic service selection, we particularly focused on the use of approximated logical reasoning and evidential coherence-based pruning of the learning space to improve the average precision.
+We have shown typical pitfalls of semantic service matching by a running example which caused false classifications and demonstrated how these are addressed by the exploitation of different kinds of semantic service matching which are performed and aggregated by iSeM.

-We presented the first adaptive, hybrid and full semantic service profile (IOPE) matchmaker that, in particular, performs approximated logical reasoning and respectively evidential coherence-based pruning of learning space to improve precision over strict logical matching.
-The evaluation results for iSeM revealed, among other things, that its adaptive hybrid combination with non-logic-based approximated signature matching improves on each of them individually.
-Moreover, it proved to be among the top contestants regarding precision-based measures and won the OWL-S track of the 2010 edition of the annual S3 contest.
+The experimental evaluation results for iSeM over the widely adopted semantic service test collection OWLS-TC revealed, among others, that all of its hybrid combinations of logic-based, text similarity-based and structural matching filters improves on each of them individually.
+Moreover, iSeM has been among the top contestants regarding precision-based measures, in particular it won the OWL-S track of the 2010 edition of the annual S3 contest with an average precision of 0.92.